The 4th Alabama Infantry Regiment mustered a total of 1,422 men during the Civil War, of whom 240 died in battle and nearly 100 of disease.

 |Early July||Attached to General Barnard Bee’s Third Brigade (2nd and 11th Mississippi and 1st Tennessee)|

+The regiment was engaged in heavy fighting on Matthews Hill.
 Captain Lewis E. Lindsay and 37 enlisted men were killed, Colonel Jones was mortally wounded and Major Charles L. Scott and 206 other men were wounded out of 750 engaged.

 From General Beauregard’s report: